How does the VOlunteer Partnership program work?

 Travel insurance of any type

-SBFC operates under an agreement with U.S. Forest Service.
-To participate in a SBFC volunteer project, all volunteers are required to sign a U.S. Forest Service volunteer form 301.
-Under this agreement volunteers will be covered for injury while performing service work if an accident or injury should occur while on a volunteer project on USFS managed lands.
+SBFC operates under an agreement with the U.S. Forest Service.
+To participate in an SBFC volunteer project, all volunteers are required to sign a U.S. Forest Service volunteer form 301.
+Under this agreement, volunteers will be covered for injury while performing service work if an accident or injury should occur while on a volunteer project on USFS-managed lands.

-Volunteers must provide their own personal health and other insurance.
+Volunteers must provide their own health and other insurance.

 PARTNER RESPONSIBILITIES